NicoEpler/CVPresentation/README.md

 math: For mathematical calculations used in gesture analysis.
 pyautogui: For simulating keyboard inputs based on detected gestures.
 Execution

 Setup: Ensure you have the required packages installed.
-You can install them using pip:

-bash
-Copy code
-pip install opencv-python numpy pyautogui
 Run the Program: Execute the Python script.
 Make sure to have a webcam connected to your computer.

 Start the Game: